ethicalhackingplayground/pathbuster/README.md

             The amount of workers [default: 1]

         --wordlist <wordlist>
-            the file containing the technology paths [default: .wordlist.tmp]
+            the file containing the technology paths [default: ]
 ```

 ## Flags